Introduction

 while does_halt(main):

 This is a weird program: We can see that if main halts, it runs forever, and if it runs forever it will eventually halt.
-This is of cause impossible, which strongly suggest that does_halt cannot exist.
+This is of course impossible, which strongly suggest that does_halt cannot exist.

-1.3.
-General Undecidability of Program Analysis
+General Undecidability of Program Analysis §1.5

 We could hope that the problem that we can't figure out if a program terminates or not is special and does not affect any of the other things we would like to know about the program.
 But, sadly this is not the case.
 Almost any interesting thing you would like to know about the behavior of the program can be reduced to the halting problem.
 This fact is called Rice's theorem.

-Since figuring out the halting problem is impossible, we can't say if the following problem actually fires the nukes:
+For example, since figuring out the halting problem is impossible, we can't say if the following problem actually fires the nukes:

 def main():